tokenized/docs/protocol-actions.md

 <a name="action-order"></a>
 #### Order

-Issuer to signal to the smart contract that the tokens that a particular public address(es) owns are to be confiscated, frozen, thawed or reconciled.
+Used by the issuer to signal to the smart contract that the tokens that a particular public address(es) owns are to be confiscated, frozen, thawed or reconciled.

 <table>
     <tr>